Helping students one telehealth session at a time

 “So, I can continue to be my best self and to overcome the obstacles that college faces,” said Bonn.

-“I am really proud of the fact that WSU we had no gap in services for our students,” said Licensed Physiologist at WSU, Jessica Provines.
+“I am really proud of the fact that WSU, we had no gap in services for our students,” said Jessica Provines, a licensed physiologist at WSU.

-This program is for registered WSY students only, for more information on how to get involved you can click here.
+The program is for registered WSU students only.
+For more information on how to get involved, you can click here.